 The CEPF Secretariat is responsible for the analysis of applications, selection of the top-ranked organization or consortium, and negotiation with the top-ranked organization or consortium leading to the award of a grant in accord with CEPF's grant-making procedures.

 9. Supervision by the CEPF Secretariat

 The selected team will report to the CEPF Secretariat.
-The Secretariat will provide both direct and ultimate guidance to the team, led by the Caribbean Islands Grant Director, Michele Zador.
+The Secretariat will provide both direct and ultimate guidance to the team.

 10. Background documents